 With a keen interest in science and technology, Mr. Lee was also Vice President of ICISTS-KAIST, the first student-run international conference on science and technology in Korea.
 Besides that, he has been President of Structuring & Debating, a corporate strategy study club.

 Mr. Lee before moving to California has worked in various organizations in Korea.
-After A. T. Kearney, he joined Brain & Company as an Associate Consultant where he worked for a year.
+After A. T. Kearney, he joined Bain & Company as an Associate Consultant where he worked for a year.
 He joined Kakao Corp. in Seongnam, Korea as a Team Leader of Strategy team before moving up the ladder as Task Force Leader of the new O2O business.
 As a Task Force Leader, Mr. Lee headed the launch of a new intelligent retention marketing platform, “Kakao Time Coupon”, for offline stores.

 With his expertise in technology and past experiences in the marketing industry, Mr. Lee co-founded AmazeVR, Inc. in Sunnyvale, California in October 2015 along with other Korean technology veterans.

 AmazeVR, a virtual reality video distribution platform has made a niche in the industry.
 The company has maintained a top 10 ranking in the top free sections of the Gear VR and Oculus Go stores since 2017.
 As a CEO & Co-founder, Mr. Lee is responsible for strategy development, fundraising, and directing day-to-day operations.

 Mr. Lee aims at building VR/AR the next great frontier for entertainment and personal displays.